Basics

 Using setTimeout

-The setTimeout function is used to execute a single callback function after a specified number of milliseconds.
-This can be useful for delaying execution of a function or running a piece of code once after some time.
+The setTimeout function allows you to execute a function after a specified number of milliseconds.
+It is useful for delaying code execution.
+The basic syntax is:

 Using setInterval

-The setInterval function is used to repeatedly execute a callback function at specified intervals, defined in milliseconds.
-This is useful for tasks that need to happen repeatedly, such as fetching data or updating a UI element.
+The setInterval function is used to repeatedly execute a function at a specified interval, measured in milliseconds.
+This is useful for tasks that require repeated execution, such as polling a server or updating a UI element.

 Clearing Timers